ikrzywda/ibpci/README.md

 # IBPCI - IB PseudoCode Interpreter
 IBPCI is a simple interpreter made to be used by students and teachers to develop and practice pseudocode in IB CS program.
-It is not an ideal replication of what the paper version as it maintains the syntax but forces the user to
+It is not an ideal replication of what the paper version as it maintains the syntax but it has more constraints than its paper counterpart.

 ## Compiling
 You need a C++14 compiler and optionally cmake.